Askolane/Anthu/README.md

 # Anthu

 > A fraction is a program.
-Information decays through noise.

 **Anthu** is an esoteric programming language where the entire source code is a single rational number.
 The interpreter decodes it via the Euclidean algorithm and executes an instruction set grounded in Shannon's information theory.